Yadavharsh2002/OIBSIP-TASK-3-Temperature-Converter/README.md

 JavaScript

 Installation
-Clone the repository: git clone https://github.com/your-username/temperature-converter.git Navigate to the project directory: cd temperature-converter Usage
+Clone the repository using git clone
+Navigate to the project directory: cd temperature-converter Usage
 Open the index.html file in your preferred web browser to access the temperature converter website.
 Enter the temperature value and select the desired unit for conversion to view the converted temperature instantly.